windwill/macroesg/README.md

 Program: esg.R

 # R Notebooks
 Both fundmapping.R and esg.R have their R notebook version in folder R_Notebook for better presentation.
 They need to be run in RStudio.
-However, the run speed is much slower than using R script and the results can not replicate what is in the report due to different usage of RNG.
+However, the results can not replicate what is in the report due to different usage of RNG.

 # Tips
 Sometimes after you finish a dynare program run, you need to wait a few minutes to kick off new runs as the program may crash.